mtxrii/Acacia/DOCS.md

 # Acacia 🌱
-At first glance, this language looks super similar to javascript.
-That's because it's designed to feel familiar to the C family, and because dynamic typing is the future.

-It shines in its ability to be both object oriented and fully dynamic, with a nice class system as well as features like closures and declarative statements.
+At a glance, Acacia feels a lot like JavaScript.
+That's intentional, as it's designed to not only feel familiar, but be even more intuitive than your average dynamically typed c-style scripting language.

 # Data Types
-Acacia contains your standard primitive types.
+Acacia contains our typical primitive types.
-* Booleans - basic true or false.
+* Booleans - true or false.
 * Strings - text enclosed in double quotes.
-Access individual chars with `[]`
+Access individual chars with `[]`.
 * Numbers - ints and doubles are treated the same.
 * Sets - lists with any number of items of any type.
-Variants include `frozenSet` and `uniqueSet`
+Access elements with `[]`.
 * Nil - same as null or none.

 ```javascript